What is the process to get my program in the Activity Guide?

 Please submit your resume noting teaching/instructional experience, as well as any certificates/awards relevant to the class you are proposing.
 Please do not include sensitive personal information (Social Insurance Number, Care Card, Driver's License Number, previously completed Police Information Checks or your date of birth).

 How do I submit my proposal?

 Use this on-line form.
 It will automatically be forwarded to our staff.
 If you have any questions, you can email us at email@example.com.
 Hard copies of forms are no longer accepted.

 Proposals are reviewed by our Recreation Coordinator team.
 Selection is based on a number of factors, but we attempt to choose unique programs and those we think will meet a need in our community.

 I've missed the deadline!
 Can I still submit a proposal?

 YES!
 We accept proposals year round.
-The selection committee only meets twice a year, but all proposals received are date stamped and collected for the next meeting.
+The selection committee only a couple times a year, but all proposals received are date stamped and collected for the next meeting.

 Each Activity Guide takes months of preparation to put together, so our planning process starts early.
 This gives us enough time to meet with new instructors, work out the details of the program, input it into the computer, complete the necessary paperwork, submit the information to our graphic designer and proofread everything before it goes to print.